3.1. Introduction to Numerical Summaries: Notation and Terminology

 Variables and Observations

 We denote variables with lowercase letters.
-The most common choices are \(x, y,\) and \(z\), but we might use other letters if we have more than three variables or if others are more appropriate for the context.
+The most common choices are \(x, y,\) and \(z\), but we can use other letters if we have more than three variables or if others are more appropriate for the context.

 Sample Size